Sebastianhju/Runeterra-5e/Runes.md

 Whenever you defeat a *greater foe* you can make an investegation check to find special loot.
 The check DC equals to 5 + the creatures _Challenge Rating_.

+Additionally you can focus your senses to discover hidden objects.
+Once a short rest, you can make an investeagation check dc 15.
+On a sucsess you know if there is any loot within 100 feet of you and where it is.

 ---

 ### Ingenious Hunter <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/IngeniousHunter.png" Align=left width=7% height=7%>